-Human-wildlife interactions and conservation: Another opportunity is to test how species' social networks differ in their responses to anthropogenic disturbance and human-induced rapid environmental change (HIREC; (Sih 2013)).
+Human-wildlife interactions and conservation: Another opportunity is to test how species' social networks differ in their responses to anthropogenic disturbance.
 For group-living species, social networks may respond in varied ways to these anthropogenic pressures (Fisher et al. 2021; Blumstein et al. 2023).
 For example, endangered mountain gorillas' social networks became more cohesive when tourists were too close (Costa et al. 2023).
-Testing to what extent these dynamics vary according to other species traits could help inform which social species are most at risk from anthropogenic pressures and how best to protect them (Snijders et al. 2017).
-In a similar vein, a generalised, cross-species understanding of group social network stability or individual social integration and how it is linked to health could help inform population augmentation or reintroduction attempts if it can be extended to endangered social species.
-Group stability and social integration are likely to play a key role in the initial success of such projects when social relationships strongly determine fitness.
+Testing to what extent these dynamics vary according to other species traits could help inform which 662 social species are most at risk from anthropogenic pressures and how best to protect them 663 664 (Snijders et al. 2017).
+In a similar vein, a generalised, cross-species understanding of group 665 social network stability or individual social integration and how it is linked to health (integrating behaviour, disease, and conservation) could help inform population 666 augmentation or reintroduction attempts if extended to endangered social species.
+Group 667 stability and social integration are likely to play a key role in the initial success of such 668 669 projects when social relationships strongly determine fitness.

-Concluding Remarks
+671 Concluding Remarks

-Comparative social network analyses have huge untapped potential to further our understanding of the evolutionary ecology of animal societies and strengthen the links between different ecological sub-fields.
-Our review reveals growing interest in comparing network structures and their ecological consequences across taxonomic divides, as well as the increasing power of approaches being used.
-Especially given the apparent trend of increasing data breadth, depth, and availability over time, we expect that these approaches will only become more powerful for examining socio-ecological trends across species in the near future.
-Greater use of meta-analyses of within-network trends alongside these approaches will increase the reach and reliability of comparative approaches in social network analysis (Spake et al. 2022), and transform the hunt for general patterns shaping the structure of animal social systems.
+By providing a tool to compare and contrast diverse social systems across species with 672 diverse evolutionary histories and highly variable ecologies, comparative social network 673 674 analyses have huge untapped potential to further our understanding of the evolutionary 675 ecology of animal societies and to strengthen the links between different ecological sub-676 fields.
+Our synthesis reveals growing interest in comparing network structures and their 677 ecological consequences across taxonomic divides, as well as the increasing power of 678 approaches being used.
+Especially given the apparent trend of increasing data breadth, 679 depth, and availability over time, we expect that these approaches will only become more 680 powerful for quantifying the diversity of animal social systems and explaining variability 681 across species in the near future.
+Greater use of meta-analyses of within-network trends alongside these approaches will increase the reach and reliability of comparative approaches 682 in social network analysis (Spake et al. 2022), and transform the hunt for general patterns 683 684 shaping the structure of animal social systems.

-Acknowledgements
+686 Acknowledgements

-GFA and SB were supported by NSF grant number DEB-2211287.
-MJS received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 101023948 and from Royal Society University Research Fellowship URF\R1\221800.
+- 687 GFA and SB were supported by NSF grant number DEB-2211287, and GFA by Leverhulme - 688 Grant RPG-2022-220.
+MJS received funding from the European Union's Horizon 2020 - research and innovation programme under the Marie Sklodowska-Curie grant agreement No. - 101023948 and from Royal Society University Research Fellowship URF\R1\221800. - 691